The ABC Lingo Of Applying To College

-10. RD - Regular decision is the normal process by which students apply to the colleges of their choosing by published deadlines, with promise of receiving an admissions decision no later that April 1 of their senior year.
+10. RD - Regular Decision is the normal process by which students apply to the colleges of their choosing by published deadlines, with promise of receiving an admissions decision no later that April 1 of their senior year.

 At College Financial Prep, we help families navigate this crazy maze towards college!
-Now, with a better understanding of the lingo, you will be able to make better, informed decisions.
+Now, with a better understanding of the lingo, you will be able to make better, more informed decisions.